 The project can integrate forms, materials, methods, and perspectives from a number of disciplines, and may be innovative in approach.
 Many projects are based in one of the following approaches:

 - Traditional thesis (e.g., extended scholarly research paper)

 - Primary research (e.g., social science interviews or historical archival research)

 - Applied research (e.g., curriculum, video, website, program, policy or some other practical endeavor of academic significance)*

 - Creative work (e.g., fiction, memoir, personal essay, visual art or other arts)*

 * Approval for a proposal involving creative work or applied research requires previous demonstration of ability in the medium or field and an understanding of its methods and issues.
 Creative written work (whether fiction or nonfiction) should engage a wide readership meaningfully and meet sophisticated literary expectations.

-3) The project should demonstrate the student's ability to produce cogent written analysis.
+3) The project should demonstrate the student's ability to produce cogent, sustained analysis.